Sharon teachers refuse to return to classroom at start of school year

 Students are set to start school on Sept.
 16.

-“What is it going to look like during lunchtime when students don’t have a mask on,” one teacher said as a part of a video they put together to discuss safety concerns in the buildings.

-“The teacher would be instructing both groups in a mask and a shield from behind plexiglass — the group in class and the group at home simultaneously,” another teacher noted.
+“The teacher would be instructing both groups in a mask and a shield from behind plexiglass — the group in class and the group at home simultaneously,” French teacher Kathleen Turner noted.
 “That’s where the issue is.”

 Greer said she supports and respects the teachers and that she is confident they can make it work.
 She said the number of COVID cases in the town is low.